jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ### Things to think about
 #### Continuous Learning & Skill Development

+- Investments in programs to help teams keep up with new tools, practices, tech

 {{% note %}}
 The rapid pace of technological change will necessitate a greater emphasis on continuous learning and skill development.
 Organizations will invest in training and development programs to help their teams keep up with new tools, practices, and technologies, enhancing both DevOps and DevEx.